-The National Red Imported Fire Ant Eradication Program (the program) has started implementing a comprehensive 10-year eradication plan to find, contain and destroy fire ants in South East Queensland.
+The National Red Imported Fire Ant Eradication Program (the program) is implementing a comprehensive 10-year eradication plan to find, contain and destroy fire ants in South East Queensland.

 Funding of $411.4 million over 10 years was agreed to by the Agricultural Ministers’ Forum (AGMIN) on 26 July 2017.

-A new independently-chaired, National Red Imported Fire Ant Eradication Program (SEQ) steering committee has been established to provide clear guidance and support and ensure program transparency and accountability.
+A new independently-chaired Steering Committee for the National Red Imported Fire Ant Eradication Program (SEQ) has been established to provide clear guidance and support and ensure program transparency and accountability.
 This committee will monitor program progress against targets and milestones to ensure long-term eradication success.

 The eradication strategy over the 10 years is to reduce the size of the infestation in a staged, rolling planned treatment program starting from the west and progressively moving to the east.
-The 10-year eradication plan summary incorporates the key recommendations of the 2015–16 independent review of the program, and includes key themes and strategies:
+The Ten year eradication plan (PDF, 2.2MB) and Ten year eradication plan - appendices (PDF, 1.6MB) incorporate the key recommendations of the 2015–16 independent review of the program, and includes key themes and strategies:

 - a significant increase in eradication activities